 But, we also thought it had some big limitations.
 First is the restricted rear-facing weight range, only going up to 40 pounds.
 Second is that it's only compatible with vehicles model years 2008 and newer.
 Third, it isn't a steel or magnesium reinforced frame.
 Also some little things - the cup holder was hard for even toddlers to reach, the bottom harness straps fall on the thighs in a funny place (lower down on the leg than most others), the bucket-style deep seat was sometimes hard to pull baby in/out of, and it's very wide making it not a great candidate for fitting more than two car seats or people in the back.
 So for about $330 that's a lot of limitations to keep in mind.
 Interested?
 You can check it the Cybex Sirona M SensorSafe 2.0 here.

-About $200, depending on color options.
+Full Review: Usually about $200, depending on color options.
 This is a truly awesome option that is similar in some ways to the Graco 4ever.
 There are a few primary differences between these two Graco models.
-First, this seat is nearly $100 less expensive, but doesn't convert into a backless booster for use up to 120 pounds.
+First, this Graco Milestone convertible car seat is nearly $100 less expensive, but doesn't convert into a backless booster for use up to 120 pounds.
 The other difference is that it doesn't support babies down to 4 pounds, only down to 5.
 So if you have a premie baby under 5 pounds you'll need to look into the 4ever.
 Outside of those differences, this is nearly as versatile as the 4ever, supporting babies from 5 pounds (using included infant insert) up to 100 pounds, and has basically identical features.

 This seat converts from a rear facing infant and toddler car seat supporting weights from 5 to 40 pounds, to a forward facing seat supporting weights from 20 to 65 pounds, and then finally to a belt-positioning booster from 30 to 100 pounds.
 It expires 10 years after the manufacture date, which is really fantastic if you want to use it for the long-haul (or for more than one kid!).
 It's heavy, like all convertible car seats with a steel-reinforced frame.
 Speaking of safety, it also uses EPS energy-absorbing foam like most of the other best seats on the market.
 In addition to this versatility that is second only to the 4ever, there are some additional great features.
 First, we love the Simply Safe adjustable harness and headrest, that adjust together by pulling up on the red handle at the top of the headrest.
 Super simple to adjust across 10 levels of height, and you will never need to rethread from the rear.
 Second, we liked the recline function: while it wasn't quite as extensive as the 4ever (which has 6 recline settings, and this has 4), it was easy to use via the handle right up front, and we found that the 4 positions were definitely sufficient for most applications (ranging from small to large vehicles, and little babies to toddlers).
 To make things easier, there is a clever ball level that shows you exactly how much recline you should have when positioned rear-facing.
 Third, the InRight LATCH system makes installation and swapping between vehicles super easy with the Graco-designed LATCH connector that is a snap to use.
 The fabric has a premium and soft-touch feel, and is easy to clean, completely removable for machine washing.
 We also thought the ventilation was pretty good, so little babies won't get too hot with the black version.